Skip to content

 Key Limitation

-No deposits.
-Full stop.
-Inpay handles the money-out side only.
-Every operator using Inpay needs a separate deposit provider: Trustly for European banking, Nuvei for global cards, AstroPay for Latin American wallets.
-That means two integrations minimum, two settlement streams, two reconciliation processes.
-The $150k monthly minimum also cuts out smaller operators.
-And the custom-only pricing with no published rates makes cost planning harder than it should be.
+No card acquiring.
+Money In handles open-banking pay-ins and Inpay does market it to gambling operators, but nothing in the stack touches Visa or Mastercard, so any operator with a card-led deposit mix needs a second provider: Trustly for European banking, Nuvei for global cards, AstroPay for Latin American wallets.
+That means two integrations minimum, two settlement streams and two reconciliation processes.
+The $150k monthly minimum also cuts out smaller operators, and custom-only pricing with nothing published makes cost planning harder than it should be.

 Recommendation